Skwierczyński

 The Skwierczyński family spread from Podlasie relatively late and primarily towards the South.
 In 1699 we can find a mention of Johannes Skwierczyński, a notary to the council of the Bishop of Przemyśl.
 In 1782 Antoni, Wincenty and Wojciech Skwirczyński provided evidence of their nobility to the sejm in Terebovlia as part of the legitimization of szlachta in the Austrian partition also known as Galicja.
 Most family members connected with the Austrian partition, Kingdom of Galicia and Lodomeria, descend from Andrzej de Skuba Skwirczyński and his son Franciszek (born 1773) married to Józefa Tarszyńska (daughter of Józef and Tekla Fredro).
 Franciszek had issue of eight children, amongst whom: Franciszek Ksawery (born 1834 in Mielec died 1883 in Przemyśl) started the family branch that lived in and around Lwów, whereas Konstanty Jan (1815–1891) founded the Kraków branch of the family.
 Both family branches had a few officials in the 19th century Galicja, specifically – Kraków branch: Konstanty was an official at the Criminal Court of Rzeszów in 1838, and so was his brother Kazimierz, who later was promoted to the position of director in Kraków and acted on numerous occasions as witness in cases relating to the Galician slaughter (massacre of Polish nobles by peasants of Galicja) led by Jakub Szela in 1846.
 Konstanty's sons: Mieczysław (1849–1933) and Kazimierz (1846–1914) both were also officials.
 A famous Polish mountaineer Andrzej Skwirczyński (1943–2009) was Mieczysław's grandson.

 Emil (born 1871 in Tarnów), son of Franciszek Ksawery (of the Lwów branch of the family) and Stanisława Miszewska (daughter of Emilian Miszewski, the judge of 'forum nobilium' (nobles' court of law) born 1844 in Gruszów) was a railway official in Lwów and had issue of two children with Maria Albinowska (daughter of Wincenty and Wiktoria Albinowski, born 1876 in Sokal).
 His son Stanisław (born 1898 in Sokal, died in Lublin) was First Lieutenant in the Polish Legions in World War I, and subsequently in the Polish army.
-Stanisław's grandson, Przemysław (born 1952 in Lublin] is a Polish cinematographer.
+Stanisław's grandson, Przemysław (born on November 3, 1952 in Lublin) is a Polish cinematographer.

 Currently, around 800 people in Poland, as well as substantial numbers abroad bear the surname Skwierczyński.
-Surname Skwirczyński is borne by only around 30 people in Poland and even fewer abroad.
+Surname Skwirczyński is held by only around 30 people in Poland and even fewer abroad.
 The surname Śkwirczyński is by now most likely extinct.